manikanta72/Youtube-Clone/README.md

 Not forget to install the dependencies that are required to build the project easily.
 ## What technologies are used for this project?

-This project is built with:
+This project is built with React vite and tailwind css

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS
+There is an issue while importing the node modules be aware of it and install them manually or else you may get the errors